DVMProject/dvmhost/README.md

 The DVMHost project will also build `dvmfne` which is a simple conference bridge style FNE.
 This FNE uses its own configuration file (see `fne-config.example.yml`).

 The conference bridge FNE is a simplistic FNE, meant for simple single-master small-scale deployments.
 It, like the full-scale FNE, defines rules for available talkgroups and manages calls.
 Unlike the full-scale FNE, the conference bridge FNE does not have multi-system routing or support multiple masters.
-It can peer to other FNEs, however, unlike full-scale FNE the "embedded FNE" does not have provisioning for talkgroup mutuation (i.e. talkgroup number rewriting, where on System A TG123 routes to System B TG456), all TGs must be one to one across peers.
+It can peer to other FNEs, however, unlike full-scale FNE the conference bridge FNE does not have provisioning for talkgroup mutuation (i.e. talkgroup number rewriting, where on System A TG123 routes to System B TG456), all TGs must be one to one across peers.

 The conference bridge FNE is meant as an easier alternative to a full-scale FNE where complex routing or multiple masters are not required.